 Sigma Iota Rho, Beta Chi Chapter (The Honor Society for International Studies)

-Sigma Iota Rho aims to promote and reward scholarship and service
+Sigma Iota Rho aims to promote and reward scholarship and

-to international affairs.
+initiatives related to international affairs.

 The Tufts University Beta Chi Chapter of Sigma Iota Rho was selected

 as the recipient of the 2017